-We encourage you to slow down and experience the zen spirit of mindful eating while you enjoy these vegan specialties(with an English brochure and full color recipes)from Japan.
+We encourage you to slow down and experience the zen spirit of mindful eating while you enjoy these vegan specialties.

-Dashi is an umami-rich broth made by boiling simple ingredients.
-It is used in many aspects of Japanese cuisine to elevate and enhance the flavors of any dish.
+Dashi is an umami-rich broth that is used in many aspects of Japanese cuisine to elevate and enhance the flavors of any dish.
 These Shōjin Dashi packets allow you to conveniently create a vegan dashi made of konbu (thick edible kelp), shiitake mushrooms anddaikon (Japanese radish).

-Koya dofu (freeze-dried tofu) is a staple in any Japanese pantry.
-Like most tofu, koya dofu has a mild flavor but with a unique spongy texture.
-When cooked in a broth, the tofu soaks up the liquid, making it almost burst in your mouth when you eat it.
+Koya dofu (freeze-dried tofu) has a mild flavor and a unique spongy texture.
+When cooked in a broth, it soaks up the liquid, making it almost burst in your mouth.
 It’s delicious served warm, but can also be enjoyed cold or at room temperature.

-Hishio, a dark brown, savorymoromi (semi-solid fermented mash), is made primarily from soybeans and salt, and is the predecessor of miso andsoy sauce.
+Hishio, a dark brown, savoryfermented paste, is made primarily from soybeans and salt, and is the predecessor of miso andsoy sauce.

-This regional variety from Okayama includes eggplants, radishes and a natural soy sauce which has been aged in a cedar tub for two years.
+This regional variety is made from barley and includes eggplants, radishes and a natural soy sauce which has been aged in a cedar tub for two years.
 The resulting savory, rich paste adds umami to raw vegetables, as a spread on rice, or in stir fries and dressings.

 You may also like